Inaccurate tax payments cause cash flow issues

-Tax preparer used the financial information provided to calculate the tax obligation.
-Contrary to what some companies may assume, it is not the responsibility of the tax preparer to confirm that all financial information has been inputted appropriately into the accounting system.
-They assume this is the case and calculate the tax obligation using the financial information provided to them.
-Therefore it is the company’s responsibility to ensure that the financial information they are providing is accurate for the tax calculation to also be accurate.
+The tax preparer used the financial information provided to calculate the tax obligation.
+Contrary to what some companies may assume, it is not the tax preparer’s responsibility to confirm that all financial information has been inputted appropriately into the accounting system.
+The reality is that most tax preparers calculate the tax obligation using the financial information provided to them.
+The company’s responsibility is to ensure that the financial information they provide is accurate for the tax calculation to be accurate.

-Performed a detailed review and identified significant differences in financial information.
-When reviewing the company’s financial information, we identified a number of incorrect entries including duplications of revenue entries and missing expense entries in the accounting system.
-Making the appropriate adjustments caused the company’s Net Income before taxes balance to significantly decrease.
-Therefore their actual tax obligation significantly decreased as well.
+We performed a detailed review and identified significant differences in financial information.
+When reviewing the company’s financial information, we identified several incorrect entries, including duplications of revenue entries and missing expense entries in the accounting system.
+Making the appropriate adjustments caused the company’s Net Income before tax balance to decrease significantly.
+As an outcome of this discovery, their actual tax obligation was reduced considerably as well.

-The company was able to file an amended return to recover the amount they had over-paid; however, the company had been in a tight cash flow position and therefore this excess tax payment hurt the operational decisions made by the company.
-Furthermore, had they not requested that we perform a detailed review of the financial information they may have never known there were errors in their system and the statute of limitations on filing an amended return may have expired.
+The company was able to file an amended return to recover the amount they had over-paid; however, the company had been in a tight cash flow position.
+This excess tax payment hurt the company’s operational decision-making process.
+Suppose they had not requested that we perform a detailed review of the financial information.
+In that case, they may have never known there were errors in their system, and the statute of limitations on filing an amended return may have expired.